ClassicDIY/SkyeTracker/README.md

 # SkyeTracker
-Dual Axis solar tracker
+Dual Axis solar tracker for Arduino and ESP32.

-This project is based on an Arduino Nano, it uses a pair of linear actuators to move a set of solar panels so that they face the sun throughout the day.
+This project uses a pair of linear actuators to move a set of solar panels so that they face the sun throughout the day.
 Knowing the latitude, longitude and the date/time, the software calculates the azimuth and elevation of the sun.
 The system is setup and calibrated using an Android app that communicates with the device using the Bluetooth interface.
+It has support for an anemometer, moving the solar panel array to horizontal position when the wind exceeds 30km/h.

 Check the [wiki](https://github.com/graham22/SkyeTracker/wiki) for more information.

 <p align="center">
   <img src="./Pictures/IMG_20140823_183240.jpg" width="650"/>
 </p>

-Added support for anemometer, array will move to horizontal when wind exceeds 30km/h

 <p align="center">
   <img src="./Pictures/IMG_20151129_100732.jpg " width="650"/>